EspaSandia24/NotasHaking/Examen pico CFT/Pico CTF 2019/Based/Based.md

 **Descripcion**

 To get truly 1337, you must understand different data encodings, such as hexadecimal or binary.
 Can you get the flag from this program to prove you are on the way to becoming 1337?
-Connect with `nc jupiter.challenges.picoctf.org 29221`.
+Connect with `c jupiter.challenges.picoctf.org 29221`. n
 **Solucion**
 01100011 01101101 01101101 01110000 01110101 01110100 01100101 01110010
 computer